Research in the School of Computing and Creative Technologies

 Computer Science Research Centre

-The Computer Science Research Centre (CSRC) research activities cover many of the facets of 21st century computer science, from artificial intelligence to graphene sensors for IoT applications.
+Research activities that cover many of the facets of 21st century computer science from artificial intelligence to graphene sensors for IoT applications.

 Creative Technologies Lab

-The Creative Technologies Laboratory (CT Lab) is an interdisciplinary research group that spans and intersects computer science and the creative arts.
-We aim to create and evaluate seamless interfaces between people and technology to enhance human perception and creative expression.
+An interdisciplinary research group that spans and intersects computer science and the creative arts, creating and evaluating seamless interfaces between people and technology to enhance human perception and creative expression.

 Mathematics and Statistics Research Group